What is it?

 Possibly effective for...

-- Treating lower back pain.
+- Back pain.
 Willow bark seems to reduce lower back pain.
 Higher doses seem to be more effective than lower doses.
-It can take up to a week for significant improvement in symptoms.
+It can take up to a week for significant improvement.

 Insufficient evidence to rate effectiveness for...

 - Joint pain.
-Research shows that taking a specific product containing glucosamine sulfate, methylsufonlylmethane, white willow bark extract, ginger root concentrate, boswellia extract, turmeric root extract, cayenne, and hyaluronic acid (Instaflex Joint Support, Direct Digital, Charlotte, NC) in three divided doses daily for 8 weeks reduces joint pain.
-But this product doesn't seem to help joint stiffness or function.
+Research shows that taking a specific product containing white willow bark extract and other ingredients for 8 weeks reduces joint pain.
+But taking this product doesn't seem to help joint stiffness or function.

-- Weight loss.
+- Obesity.
 Early research suggests that taking willow bark in combination with ephedra and cola nut might cause slight weight loss in overweight and obese people.
-However, it is not wise to use this combination because of safety concerns about ephedra.
+But it is not wise to use this combination because of safety concerns about ephedra.
 Ephedra has been banned in the United States due to severe harmful side effects.

 - Osteoarthritis.
 Research on willow bark extract for osteoarthritis has produced conflicting results.
 Some research shows it can reduce osteoarthritis pain.
 In fact, there is some evidence suggesting that willow bark extract works as well as conventional medications for osteoarthritis.
 But other research shows no benefit.

 - Rheumatoid arthritis (RA).
-Early research suggests that willow bark extract is not effective for rheumatoid arthritis.
+Early research suggests that willow bark extract is not effective for RA.

 - Other conditions.